Resonator reset in circuit QED by optimal control for large open quantum systems: Abstract

 \section{Abstract}

 We study an implementation of the open GRAPE (Gradient Ascent Pulse Engineering) algorithm well suited for large open quantum systems.
-While typical implementations of optimal control algorithms for open quantum systems rely on a transformation to Liouville space, our implementation avoid this transformation which leads to a polynomial speed-up of the open GRAPE algorithm in cases of interest.
-As an example, we apply our implementation to active reset of a readout resonator in circuit QED.
-In this problem, the shape of a microwave pulse is optimized to steer the cavity state towards its ground state as fast as possible.
-Using our open GRAPE implementation, we obtain pulse shapes leading to a reset time over four times faster than typical passive reset.
+While typical implementations of optimal control algorithms for open quantum systems rely on explicit matrix exponential calculations, our implementation avoids these operations leading to a polynomial speed-up of the open GRAPE algorithm in cases of interest.
+This speed-up, as well as the reduced memory requirements of our implementation, are illustrated by comparison to a standard implementation of open GRAPE.
+As a practical example, we apply this open-system optimization method to active reset of a readout resonator in circuit QED.
+In this problem, the shape of a microwave pulse is optimized such as to empty the cavity from measurement photons as fast as possible.
+Using our open GRAPE implementation, we obtain pulse shapes leading to a reset time over four times faster than passive reset.